‘Nuedexta (shed more tears for you than the ocean)’

 Adham uses a series of collage and layering techniques dislodging images from their surfaces, using these devices to confront the construction of desire, the failure of affect, and dysmorphic relationships to body image corresponding to increasing of science fictive tropes in advertising, marking an overlap between the marketing of medical products and procedures and cosmetics.

-Here performances of vitality collapse into an oily itching, aching skin-hunger, frustrated by ruptures in the surfaces of the image, giving way to an ecstatic, orgiastic metamorphosis of bodies, materials and products.
+Throughout the video and collage works, performances of vitality collapse into an oily itching, aching skin-hunger, frustrated by ruptures in the surfaces of the image, giving way to an ecstatic, orgiastic metamorphosis of bodies, materials and products.

 Adham recently presented a show on BBC Radio4 titled VR: The Art of Immersion, his video piece “Makeup Tutorial” will screen on Channel 4 with Random Acts in autumn 2018 and he is currently working on two 360 video commissions for Collusion in Cambridge, The Box in Plymouth and has been awarded a year long Near Now fellowship developing augmented reality performance.

 Adham Faramawy (b.
 Dubai, 1981) lives and works in London.